GoogleChrome/web.dev/src/site/content/en/learn/privacy/third-parties/index.md

 (or at least be reduced to its JavaScript-failing fallback version).
 This is useful when CSP is implemented for security, which is its normal purpose: protecting against cross-site scripting issues (and to do this, use a [strict CSP](/strict-csp/)).
 Once you know all the inline scripts that your page uses, you can make a list of them, calculate a hash value or add a random value
-(called a “nonce”) for each, and then add the list of hashes to your Content Security Policy.
+(called a "nonce") for each, and then add the list of hashes to your Content Security Policy.
 This will prevent any script that isn't on the list from being loaded.
 This needs to be baked into the production process for the site: scripts in your pages need to include the nonce or to have a hash calculated as part of the build.
-See [https://web.dev/strict-csp/](/strict-csp/) for all the details.
+See [the article on strict-csp](/strict-csp/) for all the details.

 Fortunately, browsers support a related header, `Content-Security-Policy-Report-Only`.
 If this header is provided, requests that violate the supplied policy will not be blocked, but a JSON report will be sent to a supplied URL.
 Such a header might